tursodatabase/turso-docs/reference/turso-cli.md

 $ turso db shell $NEW_DB_NAME < dumpfile.sql
 ```

-## Embedded sqld
+## Use libSQL server locally

-The Turso CLI comes with an embedded sqld that you can use for [local
+The Turso CLI can invoke [libSQL server] for use during [local development]
-development] instead of a managed Turso database.
-To start the server on port
+instead of a managed Turso database.
+You must have the `sqld` binary in your
-8080, run:
+shell PATH.
+To start the server on port 8080, run:

 ```bash
 $ turso dev
 ```

-This starts sqld using an in-memory database.
-To persist data in a SQLite
+This starts libSQL server using an in-memory database.
+To persist data in a
-database file, specify the path of the file:
+SQLite database file, specify the path of the file:

 ```bash
 $ turso dev --db-file path/to/db-file
 ```

-The CLI outputs a URL you can use to connect to the embedded sqld.
+The CLI outputs a URL you can use to connect to the local server.
 Use this URL
 instead of the Turso database [libsql URL] when building locally.
 This URL can
 be used with `turso db shell` and the libSQL client libraries.

-You can change the port of the embedded sqld with the `--port` flag.
+You can change the client access port with the `--port` flag.

 ## Get help